top of page

 • Neuro - Note gait, sensory changes hands and feet.
 If tachycardia, or reports of syncope or pre-syncope, arrange follow-up evaluation for CV dysautonomias.

-• Ortho - joints, esp. hands and feet, for tenderness and swelling.
+• Ortho - joints, especially hands and feet, for tenderness and swelling.

-Order Initial Sjogren’s labs if Sjogren’s triad or red flags.
-Also consider when common presenting complaints are:
+• Order initial Sjogren's labs if the Sjogren's triad or red flags are present.

 A positive family history of any autoimmune disease should tip the scale toward evaluation.

-• CBC with diff and platelets, serum potassium, LFTs
+• CBC with diff (differential) and platelets, serum potassium, LFTs

 • UA, Random urine protein/Cr